 Specifically, eBay wanted to boost awareness, brand favourability, shop intent and message association with the campaign tagline, “Fill your cart with colour.”
 The online marketplace monitored closely their view-through rate and cost per view for videos, as well as clickthrough rate and cost per click for static Pins.

-eBay looked to partner with Pinterest for the campaign knowing that people use the platform to plan for Christmas gifting and entertaining inspiration and because 40% of Pinners are millennials.1
+eBay looked to partner with Pinterest for the campaign knowing that people use the platform to plan for Christmas gifting and entertaining inspiration and because 1 in 2 Pinners are millennials.1

 Targeting interests with influencer content

 eBay decided to divide its campaign into two phases.
 The team worked with Pinterest partner 4C, to manage and optimize their campaigns at scale.
 The first was the Christmas launch which consisted of both Promoted Pins with static images and Promoted Video Pins.
 The second was the Christmas Push that focused on Promoted Video Pins only.